sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 	 *
 	 * When this time passes, the submitted comment bypasses some spam checks.
 	 *
-	 * Lower than 300 seconds (total 600, i.e. 10 minutes) is not recommended,
+	 * Lower than 300 seconds (total 600, i.e., 10 minutes) is not recommended,
 	 * as some bots enqueue their targets.
 	 *
-	 * Below are the default values.
+	 * Below is the default value.
 	 */
 	return 60 * MINUTE_IN_SECONDS;
 } );